tamasviktorkrizsan/bash-7zip/README.md

 In order to use these functions, install the "bash-functions" repository first.
 For more information follow the README.md guide there.
-You can find the copy of this repo in the form of a subtree in the "dependencies-subtree" folder or through this URL.
+You can find the copy of this repo in the form of a subtree in the "install/dependencies/subtree" path or through this URL.

 https://github.com/tamasviktorkrizsan/bash-functions